scala2ts/scala2ts-core/README.md

 |package.json Version|-P:scala2ts:pj:name|no|String| |The version to use in package.json|
 |package.json Types|-P:scala2ts:pj:types|no|String| |The path to use in the types field of package.json|
 |package.json publishConfig Registry|-P:scala2ts:pj:registry|no|String| |The url to use for an external NPM registry|

+## Motivations

+Most current Scala -> TS solutions rely on SBT, where they couple the transpile code within an SBT plugin.
+The way SBT operates, it has its own Scala version separate from the project its operating on.
+This means that these plugins can only operate on 2.10 (SBT 0.x) and 2.12 (SBT 1.x) codebases.

+Why is this the case?
+Scala's reflection library can only operate on Scala code produced by the specific Scala version being used at the time.
+If I compile a 2.13 project, I cannot use the 2.12 reflection library against that code.
+This is where the limitations of the current SBT plugins comes to light.

+This library tries to eliminate that by operating at the compiler level, where we're guaranteed binary compatibility.
+The SBT plugin (scala2ts-sbt) merely acts as a configuration layer for the compiler plugin.

+## Acknowledgments

+Big thanks to the maintainers of `scala-ts` and `Typescript-Generator` projects, specifically [@cchantep](https://github.com/cchantep) [PR](https://github.com/scala-ts/scala-ts/pull/20) with the `scala-ts`library which was the inspiration for this project.